Car Dealership Sales Effectiveness Metrics Guide 2026

 1. Lead Conversion Rate

 This is fundamental.
 It measures the percentage of leads that turn into actual sales.
-A low conversion rate might indicate issues with lead quality, sales process, or team training.
+A low conversion rate might indicate issues with lead quality, the sales process, or team training.
+As of April 2026, industry benchmarks suggest top-performing dealerships maintain lead conversion rates between 15% and 25%, though this can vary by lead source and market.

 2. Sales Per Salesperson